GSA/challenges-and-prizes/_historical-challenges/nail-to-nail-n2n-fingerprint-challenge.md

 ---
 ideaSubmitFormInstruction: '<h4>Challenge Stages and Prizes</h4>  <h5>Stage 1:  Registration
-  and Feasibility Review</h5>  Participants will fill out a <a href="{{ site.baseurl }}/assets/images/wp-content/2017/01/N2NChallengeRegistration.docx">registration form</a> providing information about their proposed solution.
+  and Feasibility Review</h5>  Participants will fill out a <a href="www.challenge.gov/assets/images/wp-content/2017/01/N2NChallengeRegistration.docx">registration form</a> providing information about their proposed solution.
 The application will require the following sections:  <ul>    <li><strong>Abstract</strong> - brief description of what you plan to build</li>    <li><strong>Solution Description</strong>  <ul>    <li>Anticipated